JanssenProject/jans/docs/admin/kubernetes-ops/customization.md

           configMap:
             name: my-custom-jar
     ```

 1. Run helm install or helm upgrade if Jans has been already installed.
     ```bash
     helm upgrade <helm-release-name> janssen/janssen -n <namespace> -f values.yaml --version=1.0.x
     ```
+### For JARs greater than 1MB
+1. Create a configmap or secret for a shell script that contains instructions to pull the custom jar file:

+    ```shell
+    #!/bin/sh
+    # This script will pull the custom jar file from a remote location
+    # and place it in the correct location for the Jans Auth server to use it
+    wget -O /opt/jans/jetty/jans-auth/custom/libs/mycustom.jar https://mydomain.com/mycustom.jar
+    ```
+    `kubectl -n <namespace> create cm my-custom-jar --from-file=mycustomjar.sh`

+1. Mount the configmap or secret in your values.yaml under `auth-server.volumes` and `auth-server.volumeMounts`

+    ```
+    auth-server:
+      volumeMounts:
+        - name: my-custom-jar-volume
+          mountPath: /tmp/mycustomjar.sh
+          subPath: mycustomjar.sh
+      volumes:
+        - name: my-custom-jar-volume
+          configMap:
+            name: my-custom-jar
+            defaultMode: 0755
+      customScripts:
+        - /tmp/mycustomjar.sh
+    ```

+1. Run helm install or helm upgrade if Jans has been already installed.
+    ```bash
+    helm upgrade <helm-release-name> janssen/janssen -n <namespace> -f values.yaml --version=1.0.x
+    ```
 ## Customized pages examples

 ### Custom Login page